 In the US you're going to pay between $30 to $31.25 a month for this phone with a 24-month contract through American carriers like Verizon, AT&T, Sprint and T-Mobile.
 Their contract pricing isn't cheap.

-For $724.99, there will be an unlocked Samsung Galaxy S8 in the US that's now available for pre-order from Samsung and set to deliver (in black) on May 31.
+For $724.99, there's an unlocked Samsung Galaxy S8 in the US.
 If you want to go SIM-free right away or want any other unlocked color, you'll have to pay off one of the carriers first.

 The slightly good news is that you’re at least getting a 64GB version of this phone in all territories; the presence of a microSD slot means Samsung won’t be launching multiple variants of the phone in different regions, instead offering a decent amount of storage as standard and giving users the option to add to that if they so wish.